elmopaciencia-tech/chessgrande-timesheet/README.md

 This is a plain HTML/CSS/JavaScript payroll app designed for static hosting.

 ## Things to Add in the Future
-1. User Profile Pictures
-2. Fixes to wording
+1. Fixes to wording
-3. New 'processed' filter for entries in manager-dashboard.html
+2. New 'processed' filter for entries in manager-dashboard.html
-4. Nicer UI probably
-5. Email Confirmation
+3. Email Confirmation
-6. Colour coding for type of entry
+4. Colour coding for type of entry
-7. Any requested feature
+5. Any requested feature

 ## Configure Supabase